quixio/quix-streams/README.md

    consumer_group="consumer-group-name",  # Kafka consumer group
 )

 # Define the input and output topics.
-By default, "json" serialization will be used
+By default, the "json" serialization will be used
 input_topic = app.topic("my_input_topic")
 output_topic = app.topic("my_output_topic")